UD-CISC374/educational-game-design-document-team-6-alena-and-sam/egdd.md

 - Invest in 401K
 - Buy/Sell Stock
 - Buy frogs/frog supplies for frog hoard
-- Start businesses
+- Start businesses (?)
-- Money laundering (this is a hidden game mechanic and not encouraged)
-- Do taxes (correctly or incorrectly - that’s up to you)
+- Do taxes (?) (correctly or incorrectly - that’s up to you)
-- If the dragon launders money or evades taxes he gets audited by the IRS and put in federal prison
+- If the dragon evades taxes he gets audited by the IRS and put in federal prison

 # Learning Aspects